gazebosim/sdf_tutorials/composition/legacy_behavior.md

     model directory.
 The path is relative to the runtime path of the application that uses `libsdformat`.
   * A path that begins with a user defined prefix, such as `model://`.
-    `libsdformat` lets users specify a custom prefix and a corresponding path to be searched when a URI with the custom prefix is found.
+    `libsdformat` lets users specify a custom prefix and a corresponding set of paths to be searched when a URI with the custom prefix is found.
   * A path with no prefix.
 Such paths specify the relative path to the model directory.
 The path is relative to the runtime path of the application that uses `libsdformat`.